GJasonAnderson/fps-leader/docs/index.md

 ### Group Guide: [January Week 2 - Follow the Filling](guide.html)
 Both small and large groups this week will be tie-ins with Pastor Chris's book *Follow the Filling*.
 This week's small group guide is also available as a [printable PDF](guide.pdf).

+### Survey Night
+Please pick up your survey questions before small group and turn them in afterwards at the information counter.

 # 16 Jan 2019 | Fusion Preview
 Get ready for this preview of what God has for us at Fusion!